Phil's World Pub Guides - Greater Manchester, UK

 Mount Pleasant

-Swan and Railway A very nicely preserved three-room pub with nice ceramics and a mosaic floor in the corridor, and a tremendous stained glass panel over the bar.
-Hand pulled ales include Banks's Bitter and Banks's Original.
+Swan and Railway A beautifully preserved three-room pub with nice ceramics and a mosaic floor in the corridor, and a tremendous stained glass panel over the bar.
+Hand pulled ales almost always include Bass.
 There's a large back room.

 Updates, comments and pub suggestions please to report @ merseypub.com